carlospalol/money/README.rst

     pip install money

-For locale-aware formatting, also install the latest version of `Babel <https://pypi.python.org/pypi/Babel>`_ (2.2 or higher required):
+For locale-aware formatting, also install the latest version of `Babel <https://pypi.python.org/pypi/Babel>`_ (2.2 or 2.3 required):

 ::